Perichondritis is an infection of the skin and tissue surrounding the cartilage of the outer ear.

 Exams and Tests

-Perichondritis is diagnosed based on the person's medical history and by examining the ear.
+Diagnosis is based on the medical history and examination of the ear.
 If there is a history of trauma to the ear and the ear is red and very tender, then perichondritis is diagnosed.
 There may be a change in the normal shape of the ear.
 The ear may look swollen.

-Treatment consists of antibiotics, either by mouth or directly into the bloodstream through an intravenous line (IV).
-If there is a trapped collection of pus, surgery may be necessary to drain this fluid and remove any dead skin and cartilage.
+Treatment consists of antibiotics, either by mouth or directly into the bloodstream through an intravenous (IV) line.
+Antibiotics can be given for 10 days to several weeks.
+If there is a trapped collection of pus, you may need surgery.
+The surgery is done to drain this fluid and remove any dead skin and cartilage.

 How well a person does depends on how quickly the infection is diagnosed and treated.
 If antibiotics are taken early, full recovery is expected.
 If the infection involves the ear cartilage, more involved treatment is needed.